ciaranodonnell/ciaranodonnell.github.io/_posts/2020-01-27-digital-transformation-is-about-merging-thought-patterns.markdown

 tags: [digital transformation, conways law, organization, transformation]
 ---

-Digital Transformation is one of hot buzzwords at the moment but it means many different things to many different people.
+Digital Transformation is one of hot buzzwords at the moment, but it means many different things to many different people.
 I've been working with people on business and digital transformation for nearly a decade now, and I have been trying to find a way to standardize the definition to help people understand what we are aiming for and what the journey is like.

-In order to explain Digital Transformation we should take a look at what a 'non-transformed' business looks like, what it struggles with, and why it wants to tranform.
+In order to explain Digital Transformation, we should take a look at what a 'non-transformed' business looks like, what it struggles with, and why it wants to tranform.
 Then we can look at what changes businesses need to make to achieve that transformation.

 ## What's normal?